galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 ## Accessibility is for everyone.

 Accessibility for applications is a wide topic, with many different aspects.
 Some specific to certain needs, others broad.
-Thinking about we design our app in a more accessible manner, leads to new perspectives on user experience, prioritizing ease of use and focusing on more diverse input methods beyond those we are used to ourselves.
+Thinking about how we design our app in a more accessible manner, leads to new perspectives on user experience, prioritizing ease of use and focusing on more diverse input methods beyond those we are used to ourselves.

 I want to highlight that these changes benefit every user to some degree, making them well worth the effort, and implore you to consider prioritizing accessibility; be it by developing with accessibility in mind, or speaking out for changes favoring accessibility.